Dear Art Students,

 ART OFFICE & FACULTY OFFICE HOURS:

-Staff Office Hours will be different this fall.
-Stephen Walsh will start the semester working on Campus Monday – Friday, 8:00 AM – 4:30 PM, and may switch to working remotely a day or two a week as the semester progresses.
-For Studio needs contact Stephen at email@example.com.
-Amy Hagberg will continue to work primarily remotely, with one day a week scheduled in the Art Office.
-Amy will continue to be available via email, Monday – Friday, 8:00 AM – 4:30 PM, at firstname.lastname@example.org.
+Staff Office Hours will be a bit different this spring.
+Stephen Walsh will working on Campus Monday – Thursday, 8:00 AM – 4:30 PM, working remotely on Fridays, available 8:00 AM – 4:30 PM at firstname.lastname@example.org.
+Amy Hagberg will continue to work remotely, available via email, Monday – Friday, 8:00 AM – 4:30 PM, at email@example.com.
 Faculty Office Hours will be Virtual this semester.
 To find Faculty Office Hours and contact information please Click here for the list of all Art Faculty.

 COVID FACE COVERING REQUIREMENT: